kanthaus/kanthaus.online/user/pages/40.governance/20.collectiveagreements/default.en.md

 The space is not very safe right now, making generally unsuitable for animals.
 Even if it was safe, animals are not necessarily welcome due to factors such as: allergic reactions, hair-shedding, defecation, damage to resources, biting and other undesirable behaviors.
 Potential animal residents will be considered on a case by case basis.
 Please contact a Member to discuss bringing an animal.

 ### Casual Mode
-If there are not more than 5 residents at a given time, all rules recorded in this document are relaxed.
+If there are not more than 5 residents at a given time, all rules recorded in this document, except the ones about smoking, drinking and animals, are relaxed.
 The people are expected to talk to each other and are explicitly encouraged to find custom solutions for everything that seems overly regulated for a group that small.

 ### Changes to the Collective Agreements
 Any addition, subtraction or other change to this document should be made according to the [Constitution](../constitution#collagrchange).